gyuli-zoeykim/gyuli-zoeykim/README.md

 The idea of creating interactive and visually appealing websites and applications that can be shared through out the world excites me.
 I enjoy the challenges of coding and not afraid to learn and implement new methods.

-Main Skills on building responsive websites using a combination of React.js, JavaScript, HTML, and CSS.
+Major Skills for building responsive websites [ React.js, JavaScript, HTML5, and CSS3 ].

-Utilizing Figma to plan and design for user-friendly interfaces.
+Utilizing [ Figma ] to plan and design for user-friendly interfaces.

 #### :point_right: Let's connect...[LinkedIn](https://www.linkedin.com/in/gyulikimwork/)